-People with large garden get plenty of organic matters such as leaves, grass clippings, and pruned branches.
-For these people open space, large volume composting may be more practical.
+People with large gardens get plenty of organic matter such as leaves, grass clippings, and pruned branches.
+For these people’s open space, large volume composting may be more practical.

 But for city dwellers, where they do not have a big garden then their compost will be mostly from food wastes.
 Smaller indoor composting may be more practical for people with little space.